How Much Is a Dog Supposed to Eat?

 Up to 100 pounds | 2 |

-Senior dogs often benefit from two meals a day.
+Senior canines often benefit from two meals a day.
 Monitor their weight and adjust portions to accommodate reduced activity levels.
 Consider specialized senior dog food to address changing nutritional requirements.

 Senior Dog | Meals Per Day |